skullzarmy/chatGPToot/README.md

 `--no-mention` - Disables the automatic mention loop.

-`--no-rss` - Disabled the RSS checker loop.
+`--no-rss` - Disables the RSS checker loop.

 `--toot-now` - Generates a toot and posts it immediately.